There are different tests you can get to check if you have COVID-19. The test you need depends on why you're getting tested.

 Until you receive your test results DO NOT stop isolating because you are feeling better.

 If you test negative for COVID-19, you will be advised by 111 that you may end self-isolation.
-If you are still required to complete a mandatory self-isolation by law under a specific direction notice (e.g. because you have travelled outside Jersey, Guernsey or UK (excluding the Republic of Ireland), or are a high risk contact for a COVID-19 positive individual) even if you have tested negative you MUST remain in self-isolation for the full period.
+If you are still required to complete a mandatory period of self-isolation by law under a specific direction notice (e.g. because you have travelled to any Amber countries on the travel list) even if you have tested negative you MUST remain in self-isolation for the full period.

 If you test positive for COVID-19 you will receive: